Disclaimer: I don't own the show or the song lyrics at the end. Song is 'Hallelujah'

 "Dnn…" Sam mumbled, voice dry and cracked from lack of moisture and days without speaking.

 "Open your eyes, kiddo."
-Dean asked, heart thundering.
+Dean encouraged, heart thundering.

-Dean looked down at his little brother, a lump forming in his throat, all thoughts of the holy water in the desk forgotten about as he stared into Sam's green eyes.
+The hunter looked down at his little brother, a lump forming in his throat, all thoughts of the holy water in the nightstand forgotten as he stared into Sam's blue-green eyes.
 God, if Sam still wasn't Sam then Dean didn't know his brother at all.
-The moment those eyes had opened and his name had been spoken, he'd known.
+The moment those eyes had opened and his name had been spoken, Dean had no doubt.

 The sudden explosion of his powers hadn't turned Sam dark side, like he had feared from the very beginning.